Fornaxian/pixeldrain_web/res/include/md/100_gigabit_ethernet.md

 use all of it.
 I'm getting to the bottom of this no matter how long it takes...

 It took me well over a year to figure out all the details of high speed networking.
-My good friend Jeff (who has been hosting pixeldrain for nearly ten years now) was able to point me in the right direction by showing me some sysctls and ethtool commands which might affect performance.
+My good friend [Jeff Brandt](https://www.linkedin.com/in/jeff-brandt-51b2a65/) (who has been hosting pixeldrain for nearly ten years now) was able to point me in the right direction by explaining the basics and showing me some sysctls and ethtool commands which might affect performance.
 That was just the entrance of the rabbit hole though, and this one carried on deep.
 After about a year of trial and error pixeldrain can finally serve files at 100 Gigabit per second.

 Below is a summary of everything I discovered during my year of reading NIC manuals, digging through the kernel sources, running profilers, patching the